Liz Wright charts the history of the donkey from Christmas to the current times and finds out how much we owe this often under-rated animal.

 They were pivotal for carrying bricks and building materials and without a doubt, helped to build our cathedrals and Medieval halls.
 There is a reason why the phrase ‘donkey work’ means long, hard work.

-This article extract was taken from the December 2024 edition of The Country Smallholder.
-To read the article in full, you can buy the issue here.
+This article originally appeared in the December 2024 edition of The Country Smallholder.
+You can buy the issue here.